alibaba/graph-learn/docs/en/dgs/dataloader.md

 ## Rules to Follow

 When processing source data in the dataloader, these rules should be followed:
-- The graph schema of the source data must be consistent with dgs.
+- The graph schema of the source data must be consistent with DGS.
 - A produced kafka message must be a batch of graph updates, defined as a flatbuffers table [RecordBatchRep](https://github.com/alibaba/graph-learn/blob/master/dynamic_graph_service/fbs/record.fbs).
 - Graph updates are partitioned among sampling workers, all records in one batch must have the same data partition id.

 ## Dataloader SDK

-In practice, it is difficult for users to batch records with dgs graph schema, manage partitioning logic and produce partitioned batches into kafka queues with themselves.
+In practice, it is difficult for users to batch records with DGS graph schema, manage partitioning logic and produce partitioned batches into kafka queues with themselves.
 Thus, we provide a dataloader sdk (a c++ lib) to help users to batch records with following the specified graph schema in DGS, manage partitioning logics and dispatch partitioned records to the kafka queues.